 Audible Safety Alert

-Out of the box, the treadmill desks is set with a maximum speed of 2.0 MPH.
-However, this can be adjusted to 4.0 MPH if this is a concern.
+Out of the box, the treadmill desk is set with a maximum speed of 2 mph by default, though it can be adjusted to reach a maximum speed of 4 mph.
 Again, this can be changed by accessing your personal settings.

 As with standard fitness treadmills, treadmill desks also come equipped with a safety key located at the front of the console.
 The key can be fastened to your clothing so if for any reason you step away from the treadmill, the key will release, effectively turning off the treadmill.

 The walking surface includes a white markings which will rotate with the belt to indicate belt movement.
 Since the motor is nearly silent at low speeds, this is essential to keep someone from being caught off guard by stepping onto a moving belt.